CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Introduction

-This paper addresses the challenges mentioned above in CSI prediction through the following core contributions: \begin{itemize} \item \textbf{\Model{}}: This paper proposes a novel deep learning architecture that significantly enhances the accuracy–efficiency trade-off in CSI prediction.
-The \Model{} integrates \underline{4} key components: \underline{C}onvolutional neural network-based residuals, \underline{A}daptive correction layer modules for temporal and subcarrier intrinsic dependencies extraction, \underline{S}huffleNet blocks for compact feature learning, and \underline{T}ransformer encoders for long-range modeling.
-These elements together enhance noise robustness and computational efficiency.
-Experimental results demonstrate that \Model{} achieves the lowest NMSE in 88.9\% of test scenarios under TDD, while reducing computational cost by approximately 5$\times$ in FLOPs compared to LLM4CP, the second-best model.
-In the more challenging FDD setting, \Model{} leads in 43.8\% of test scenarios—ranking highest among all models—and achieves over a $3\times$ reduction in FLOPs relative to LLM4CP.
+This paper addresses the challenges mentioned above in CSI prediction through the following core contributions: \begin{itemize} \item \textbf{\Model{}}: This paper proposes a novel deep learning architecture for CSI prediction that improves the accuracy-efficiency trade-off through a CSI-specific integration of complementary modules. \Model{} integrates \underline{4} key neural components—\underline{C}NN-based residual blocks, duplex-aware \underline{A}CL modules, \underline{S}huffleNet-based lightweight feature extractors, and \underline{T}ransformer encoders—together with an explicit IDFT-based frequency--delay branch.
+The overall design is guided by the structural properties of CSI and the underlying duplexing conditions.
+Specifically, the architecture jointly captures (i) frequency--delay coupling, (ii) duplex-aware axis-wise correction, and (iii) efficient local-global feature modeling within a unified framework.
+Importantly, the novelty of \Model{} does not stem from introducing a new individual module, but from a principled integration of existing components tailored to the characteristics of CSI prediction and practical computational constraints.
+Table~\ref{tab:arch_design_comparison} provides a structured comparison of this design against representative prior models.
+Experimental results demonstrate that \Model{} achieves the lowest NMSE in 81.5\% of test scenarios under TDD, while reducing computational cost by approximately 5$\times$ in FLOPs compared to LLM4CP, the second-best model.
+In the more challenging FDD setting, \Model{} leads in 44.4\% of test scenarios—ranking highest among all models—and achieves over a $3\times$ reduction in FLOPs relative to LLM4CP.

 \item \textbf{Comprehensive evaluation suite:} This paper presents a large-scale and realistic benchmark designed for the training and evaluation of CSI prediction models.
 The dataset includes over 300,000 samples across 3,060 distinct scenarios for both TDD and FDD, encompassing multiple standardized channel models, a range of delay spreads, varying user mobility speeds, and a wide spectrum of SNR conditions.
 Additionally, it incorporates several types of non-Gaussian noise—such as burst, phase, and packet-drop noise—at multiple intensity levels, reflecting perturbations commonly encountered in practice yet often overlooked in previous studies.
 Collectively, these elements constitute the most comprehensive framework to date for rigorously stress-testing CSI prediction methods under diverse and realistic conditions.